klupsky/next-ecommerce/README.md

 # dot shop, Next.js e-commerce store

-this e-commerce store is a full-stack application. it simulates an online webstore, including all proper functions.
+everybody loves dots! and in this e-commerce store you can finally purchase them! this is a full-stack application, that simulates an online webstore, including all proper functions, including:

-it includes:

 - a landingpage with all the available products (dots) listed
-- the user can browse through the different productpages and add a selected amount of dots to the cart
+- the user can browse through the different product-pages and add a selected amount of dots to the cart
 - the amount of dots in the cart are always visible in the header
 - on the cart page, the user can change or remove the dots from the cart
 - the user can find the total on the checkout page and fill out all the shipping infos